artag/Training/Notes_Scott_Wlashin/Six_approaches_to_DI_Part_3.md

 the same way that the `Option` or `Result` or `List` or `Async` types can be.
 If you are familiar with my [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/) post, you can use the same patterns to chain "Reader-returning" functions as you do for chaining "Result-returning" functions.
-You can write a map function for it, and a bind/flatMap function for it, and so on.
+You can write a `map` function for it, and a `bind`/`flatMap` function for it, and so on.
 It's a monad!

 Here's a module with some useful `Reader` functions: